 Our goal is that every child receives a life skills education.
-If you find the activities in this handbook useful, please recommend it to your family and friends.
-And for more free resources, visit overcomingobstacles.org/library.
+If you find the activities in this handbook useful, please recommend our Parent-Child Snapshots to your family and friends.
+And for more free resources, visit overcomingobstacles.org.

-SNAPSHOTS | COMMUNICATION
+Snapshots | COMMUNICATION